-If instructors are not sure about filing a report, or what information to include, they are encouraged to contact the Center for Student Conduct to discuss the conduct process and available options.
+If instructors are not sure about filing a report or what information to include, they are encouraged to contact the Center for Student Conduct to discuss the conduct process and available options.

 Sometimes instructors are reluctant to report incidents of academic misconduct because they are concerned about entering something negative on a student's permanent record or transcript.
-The conduct process makes such an entry as a result of a single academic violation unlikely.
+But the conduct process makes it unlikely that a single academic violation will incur a permanent record-entry.